mihon-ocr/mihon-ocr.github.io/website/src/changelogs/index.md

 # Changelogs

-Changelogs of all Mihon stable releases, which are also available [on GitHub](https://github.com/mihonapp/mihon/releases).<br>
+Changelogs of all MihonOCR stable releases, which are also available [on GitHub](https://github.com/mihon-ocr/mihon-ocr/releases).<br>
-Beta releases can be seen [on GitHub](https://github.com/mihonapp/mihon-preview/releases).
+Beta releases can be seen [on GitHub](https://github.com/mihon-ocr/mihon-ocr-preview/releases).

 <ChangelogsList />